-We particularly recommend signet rings as a great gift – they’re easy to customise in a variety of styles, and therefore can be a very romantic gift.
+We particularly recommend signet rings as a great gift – they’re easy to customize in a variety of styles, and therefore can be a very romantic gift.
 Whether it’s creating a custom monogram, engraving some special date or secret phrase, a signet ring can easily become a token of your love – and one that she can treasure forever.

 If a signet ring seems a little too big and chunky, stacking rings are the perfect alternative.
-These thin rings can be worn singularly or in groups to created a more noticeable effect.
-They usually come in a mix of thicknesses, textures and styles.
+These thin rings can be worn singularly or in groups to create a more noticeable effect.
+They usually come in a mix of thicknesses, textures, and styles.
 We recommend getting some with a good combination of plain rings and those with more detailing – perhaps a gemstone or two, or an interesting shape.

 Another option is to go for a bracelet.
-This can be one of the trickier options due to sizing, but if you can get hold of another piece of jewellery she owns for reference, that’s easy to solve.
+This can be one of the trickier options due to sizing, but if you can get hold of another piece of jewelry she owns for reference, that’s easy to solve.
 As with the other suggestions on this, you’ll want to make sure to take a close look at what sort of jewelry your fiancée usually wears, and go with something that fits.
 It’s okay to go for something a bit different to the usual, but try not to take too many steps away – there’s new and different, and then there’s just unwanted.
 With something bigger like this, we always recommend going with something small and classy – much more likely to suit!

-Whatever you go for, make sure you’ve thought it through – jewellery is incredibly personal, and you definitely don’t want to invest in something that they won’t like.
+Whatever you go for, make sure you’ve thought it through – jewelry is incredibly personal, and you definitely don’t want to invest in something that they won’t like.
 For once, it’s best to play safe.
 It can be tempting to try and get something eye-catching and statement-making, and if you know your fiancée is interested in this then please do – but otherwise, better go with something you know they’ll like!